 We are aware that constructing a building is one of the biggest investments a person may make in their lifetime, and therefore it is important for us that our clients feel comfortable and involved throughout the development process.
 We make a point of listening to our client's needs and in turn offer our experience rather than preconceived ideas.
 We are there to guide our clients through the various stages of a project, providing insight and always striving to add extra value.
 We are realistic from the beginning of the project and ensure brief and budget are continually managed together.

 Kritzinger Architects offer clients a full range of Architectural and Interior Design services, generally based on the SACAP work stages.
-We are flexible in our service offering and our clients have a choice of appointing us for a full service or alternatively for individual workstages which can be tailored to suit specific requirements and budget.
+We are flexible in our service offering.
+Our clients have a choice of appointing us for a full service or alternatively for individual workstages which can be tailored to suit specific requirements and budget.

 Jed studied architecture at the University of Port Elizabeth, South Africa.
 His student work featured at the Dulux Awards, and his contribution towards architectural conservation was recognized and published by the University.
 On completion of his studies in 1994, Jed moved to London to work with Sir Norman Foster, completing a number of award-winning projects for the practice.
 In 2005, Jed joined Blueprint Worx as Architect in charge of the new Cape Town International Airport, and become CEO of the practice in 2007.
 Jed founded Kritzinger Architects with Julia in 2010 and together they oversee the running of the practice.
 Jed is a member of both the Royal Institute of British Architects (RIBA) and the South African Institute of Architects (SAIA).